RedTurtle/collective.perseo/README.txt

 One by one
 ~~~~~~~~~~
-Through “SEO” tab on each content of the site (allows you to change SEO settings for that specific content):
+Through 'SEO' tab on each content of the site (allows you to change SEO settings for that specific content):
 	- tag title and description and Keywords meta tags
 	- Meta Robots Follow Tag (follow/nofollow)
 	- Meta Robots Index Tag (index/noindex)